kemitchell/blockchain-commons-patron-agreement/terms.md

 # Representative

-_Company_ agrees to appoint a **Primary Contact** by giving notice of their name, title, and email address before work starts. _Company_ agrees to appoint a replacement _Primary Contact_ if the current one leaves or becomes unavailable.
+_Company_ agrees to appoint a **Primary Contact** for work with _Blockchain Commons_ by sending their name, title, and e-mail address to _Blockchain Commons_ before work starts. _Company_ agrees to appoint a replacement _Primary Contact_ if the current one leaves or becomes unavailable.
 If _Company_ or any _Affiliate_ has technical staff, the _Primary Contact_ must be a member of the technical staff.

 # Responsiveness

-_Company_ agrees to ensure that its _Primary Contact_ responds promptly to written questions and requests to schedule calls and meetings.
-TODO
+_Company_ agrees to ensure that its _Primary Contact_ responds promptly to written requests for information, scheduling, and rescheduling.
+The deadline for any work held up waiting on a _Primary Contact_ response are automatically postponed by the length of the delay.
+If the _Primary Contact_ fails to respond to a request for more than a month, _Blockchain Commons_ may end the relevant _Statement of Work_ by giving _Company_ notice by e-mail.

 # Payment